ryanmio/LittleFallsVA/README.md

 In summary, this approach to managing meta tags not only bolsters SEO but also streamlines the process of maintaining consistency across all pages.

+## Petition Page
+### Petition Page Key Features
+- **Interactive Petition Form:** The petition page provides an interactive form for supporters to sign the petition.
+The form is embedded using an iframe and dynamically generated with a Google Apps Script, making it easy for visitors to provide their support.
+- **Automated Signature Count:** A running total of signatures is displayed on the page, providing live updates on the support received for the renaming movement.
+- **Bilingual Support:** The form supports both English and Spanish languages to cater to a more diverse audience.
+The language preference is passed as a parameter to the Google Apps Script, which dynamically changes form labels based on the selected language.
+- **Petition Message:** A detailed petition message is included, highlighting the purpose and the significance of the renaming movement.

+### Petition Page Technical Details
+- **Iframe and Google Apps Script:** The petition form is embedded in an iframe, with its source set to a Google Apps Script URL.
+The script dynamically generates an HTML form based on parameters, including language preference.
+- **Form Submission and Data Storage:** Upon submission of the form, the data (name, email, and zip code) is sent to a Google Sheet via the Google Apps Script.
+This method simplifies data collection and storage, while making it easy to access and analyze the data.
+- **Loading Spinner:** A CSS-based loading spinner is shown when the form is loading.
+The spinner is hidden once the iframe content is fully loaded, improving the user experience.
+- **JavaScript:** JavaScript is used to handle the iframe load event, ensuring the loading spinner is removed when the form is ready for interaction.

+### Petition Page Google Apps Script
+The Google Apps Script provides key functionalities for the petition form:

+- **Language Support:** The script can handle a `lang` parameter passed via the URL.
+Depending on this parameter, form labels are dynamically set in the corresponding language (English or Spanish).
+- **Data Append:** Upon form submission, the script appends the submitted data (name, email, and zip code) to a specific Google Sheet.

+The script is deployed as a web app, and the generated URL is used as the iframe source in the HTML page.
+This way, the petition form can dynamically adjust to the user's language preference and handle form submissions.

 ## Scrollytelling Experiences

 ### Scrollytelling Key Features